 In September 2012, Deputy Chief Woodyard was transferred to Southeast Patrol Division where he was responsible for leading over 395 sworn and civilian personnel.
 In October 2013, Deputy Chief Woodyard was transferred to Harbor Area Patrol Division where he was responsible for leading over 336 sworn and civilian personnel.

-Deputy Chief Woodyard was promoted to the rank of Commander on April 2, 2017, and was assigned as the Assistant Commanding Officer, Operations-South Bureau.
-Deputy Chief Woodyard is currently assigned as Commanding Officer of Community Engagement Group.
+Deputy Chief Woodyard was promoted to the rank of Commander on April 2, 2017, and was assigned as the Assistant Commanding Officer, Operations-South Bureau, and subsequently assigned as the Commanding Officer, Community Engagement Group.

 Deputy Chief Woodyard is married and is the father of three children.
-Commander Woodyard currently resides in Riverside County and he is an active member of Eastside Christian Church.
+Deputy Chief Woodyard currently resides in Riverside County and is an active member of Eastside Christian Church.